OpenLMIS/openlmis-stockmanagement-ui/README.md

 # (8) Build the OpenLMIS-UI with a OpenLMIS Server Url, and start a development server
 > grunt build --openlmisServerUrl=http://<YOUR LOCAL IP ADDRESS> --serve

+# Now you can visit http://localhost:9000 and see your work!

 # (9) - optional - Use grunt watch to rebuild the OpenLMIS-UI when changes are made to server files
 > grunt watch --openlmisServerUrl=http://<YOUR LOCAL IP ADDRESS> --serve